PeterShinners/comp/design/overview.md

 from code literals, database lookups, networked json, or api calls.

 A strictly declarative namespace.
-The language takes advantage of knowing everything referenced and imported.
-No code execution is needed to define and create all references.
+The language takes advantage of knowing everything referenced, imported, and defined before any code is evaluated.
 This also moves a large class of high level language errors to build time, and even more available with static analysis.

 A comp file is also its own package definition.
 A project can be defined by a single source file, or be split into flexible directories and organized however